John Dolmayan: Early life

 John Dolmayan was born in Beirut, Lebanon, to Armenian parents.
 During the Lebanese Civil War, his family moved to California.

 Dolmayan first became interested in drums at the age of two.
 His father was a saxophone player and when his mother would take him to watch his father play, he would mimic his father's drummer.
 He learned to play the drums by putting on records and practicing for hours a day, and continued said practice for years.
 Dolmayan describes his musical style as one influenced by whatever he could get his hands on, including the jazz albums belonging to his father and the rock albums he shared with his friends.

-Dolmayan is a fan of The Who and cites Who drummer Keith Moon as his biggest influence.
-Other drummers that he cites as major influences include Led Zeppelin's John Bonham, Stewart Copeland from The Police, and Rush's Neil Peart.
+Dolmayan is a fan of the Who and cites Who drummer Keith Moon as his biggest influence.
+Other drummers that he cites as major influences include Led Zeppelin's John Bonham, Stewart Copeland from the Police, and Rush's Neil Peart.

+Career

 System of a Down

 Dolmayan joined System of a Down in 1997 after their original drummer, Ontronik "Andy" Khachaturian, left the band due to a hand injury.

 Dolmayan recorded five albums with System of a Down: System of a Down (1998), Toxicity (2001), Steal This Album!
 (2002), Mezmerize (2005) and Hypnotize (2005).

 Dolmayan won DRUM!
 Magazine's 2006 Drummer of the year and was the feature story in their March edition.

 The band went on hiatus in 2006, but reunited in 2010 to occasionally tour.

 Scars on Broadway

 After System of a Down went on hiatus in 2006, Dolmayan teamed up with Daron Malakian (System of a Down's guitarist/vocalist) to form a new band called Scars on Broadway, which recorded their eponymous debut album in 2007 and 2008.
 The album was released in the summer of 2008 and Dolmayan, Malakian, guitarist Franky Perez, bassist Dominic Cifarelli, and keyboardist Danny Shamoun performed concerts and prepared to embark on a tour in support of the album before Malakian suddenly cancelled the tour in October 2008.

-In August 2009, Dolmayan, Franky Perez, Danny Shamoun, and Dominic Cifarelli as Scars on Broadway traveled to Iraq for a USO tour across the U.S. army bases.
+In August 2009, Dolmayan, Perez, Shamoun, and Cifarelli as Scars on Broadway traveled to Iraq for a USO tour across the U.S. army bases.
 Their setlist consisted of covers as well as a few Scars on Broadway songs.

 Scars on Broadway reunited with Malakian on May 2, 2010, and released a new single later that year.
 However, the project went dormant and Dolmayan was no longer involved when Malakian reformed the group in 2018.